subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 Translate transcripts from the input BED file into protein sequences.

 > The genomic sequence:
-1.may be supplied in an extra column in the BED input file 2.retrieved from a twobit genomic reference file 3.retrieved from the Ensembl REST API for Ensembl transcripts
+1. may be supplied in an extra column in the BED input file
+2. retrieved from a twobit genomic reference file
+3. retrieved from the Ensembl REST API for Ensembl transcripts

 1. **Translate BED transcripts cDNA in 3frames or CDS** {% icon tool %}:
 **A BED file with 12 columns**: `Convert gffCompare annotated GTF to BED`